-CAFETERIA
+CAFETERIA:

 Our school serves a well-balanced meal each day.
 Federal regulations require that students pay full price for their lunch if three (3) or more items of the five (5) components are selected.
 If a student chooses additional items they will be charged extra.
 (Ex. ice cream, extra milk, extra components for lunch) Economically disadvantaged students should contact the cafeteria manager to receive a national school lunch program application.
 Student's charges may not exceed \$10.00.
 Sack lunches will be provided to students once their lunch balance exceeds \$10.00.
 No lunch money will be delivered to students during the school day.
-Parent(s) may leave the students' lunch money at the Elementary School Office to be delivered to the cafeteria for deposit in their lunch account.
+Parent(s) may leave the students' lunch money at the appropriate school office to be delivered to the cafeteria for deposit in their lunch account.

 It is our desire that lunch period will be an enjoyable time for everyone.
+Middle and high school students may choose milk and/or tea or fruit juice.
 So that each student will know his/her responsibility, the following rules are important:

 - 1. Lunchroom tables will be assigned at the beginning of the school year. - 2.
 Students should move through the lunch line without wasting time.
-Movement should be orderly at all times. - 3.
+Movement should be orderly at all times - 3.
 Students should have money ready before reaching the cashier. - 4.
 If money is sent to school for lunch it should be in an envelope with your child's name and lunch number printed on the outside of the envelope. - 5.
-Lunchroom charges should never exceed \$10 and must be paid in full by the end of the school year. - 6.
-No bottled or canned carbonated drinks are permitted in the school cafeteria. - 7.
-Student should carry all trash from his/her assigned table to the trash receptacle, leaving tables and floors clean for the next students who will use the area.
+Lunchroom charges should never exceed \$10 and must be paid in full by the end of the school year.

-- 8. Leave the cafeteria only with permission from supervising teacher.
+- 6. No bottled or canned carbonated drinks are permitted in the school cafeteria. - 7.
+Student should carry all trash from his/her assigned table to the trash receptacle, leaving tables and floors clean for the next students who will use the area. - 8.
+Leave the cafeteria only with permission from supervising teacher.
 All students will come to the cafeteria during lunch, whether eating or not. - 9.
-Food or drinks should not be carried out of the cafeteria. - 10.
+Students are not to carry food, tea, ice, straws or items from the vending machines from the cafeteria. - 10.
 Fast food restaurant items, products, etc., may not be brought into the cafeteria.
 Only a lunch prepared and brought from home will be allowed.